Azumi67/Icmp_Gen/README.md

 - 21- azumi bot
 - 22- frp tls +nginx
 - 23- wireguard site to site
-- 24- the continuation of multiple servers. gretap was good. geneve was good. ipsec was good. still testing erspan
+- 24- the continuation of multiple servers. gretap was good. geneve was good. ipsec was good. still testing erspan . gen ipsec test has begun